kushvahasumit/te.Rx2.aForm/README.md

 # Terraform Project

-This repository contains Terraform configurations for provisioning infrastructure on [cloud provider].
+This repository contains Terraform configurations for provisioning infrastructure on AWS.

 ## Getting Started